benarnav/arrivals-board/sf-BART/README.md

   last train the board shows `No Service` for that direction.
 - From 20:00 to 06:00 local time every text label (clock, temperature, AQI number, minutes, advisory text) is drawn in red; the line bullets and the AQI icon keep their colors.
-The hours are the `NIGHT_START` and `NIGHT_END` constants at the top of `code.py`.
-This uses the board clock, so until the hourly time sync has succeeded the text may be red.
+The hours are `NIGHT_HOURS` in `city.py`, and the rule only applies once the clock has synced.

 ## Certificates: why `gtsr4.pem` is there

-`api.bart.gov` is served through Cloudflare with a Google Trust Services certificate whose chain is anchored, as presented to the board, at a root that CircuitPython 10.3.0 no longer ships in its bundle (`GlobalSign Root CA`; earlier releases such as 9.2.x and 10.2.x still have it). `code.py` therefore opens its BART connection with the shipped `GTS Root R4` root certificate, which validates the chain on every CircuitPython release, and falls back to the firmware's bundle if that ever stops working.
+`api.bart.gov` is served through Cloudflare with a Google Trust Services certificate whose chain is anchored, as presented to the board, at a root that CircuitPython 10.3.0 no longer ships in its bundle (`GlobalSign Root CA`; earlier releases such as 9.2.x and 10.2.x still have it). `city.py` therefore opens its BART connection with the shipped `GTS Root R4` root certificate, which validates the chain on every CircuitPython release, and falls back to the firmware's bundle if that ever stops working.
 If the file is missing or not a certificate the board says so on the serial console and uses the bundle only. `gtsr4.pem` is Google's published root from